rendonnm/learning-typescript/src/books/grokking-algorithms/5-hash-tables/notes.md

 ### 5.4 f(x) = len(x)      ← Uses the length of the string as the index
 Is consistent but maybe a bad idea because all the strings that have the same length overlaps

+### 5.5 A phonebook where the keys are names and values are phone numbers.
+The names are as follows: Esther, Ben, Bob, and Dan.
+#### 1. Return “1” for all input.
+Bad distribution, all items go to the same bucket
+#### 2. Use the length of the string as the index.
+Bad distribution, all items that start with the same letter collide in the same bucket
+#### 3. Use the first character of the string as the index.
+So, all strings starting with a are hashed together, and so on.
+Bad distribution, beacause all items that starts with the same letter collapses in the same bucket
+#### 4. Map every letter to a prime number: a = 2, b = 3, c = 5, d = 7, e = 11, and so on.
+For a string, the hash function is the sum of all the characters modulo the size of the hash.
+For example, if your hash size is 10, and the string is “bag,” the index is (3 + 2 + 17) % 10 = 22 % 10 = 2.
+Good distribution for the example

+### 5.6 A mapping from battery size to power.
+The sizes are A, AA, AAA, and AAAA.
+#### 1. Return “1” for all input.
+Bad distribution, all items go to the same bucket
+#### 2. Use the length of the string as the index.
+Good distribution for the example
+#### 3. Use the first character of the string as the index.
+So, all strings starting with a are hashed together, and so on.
+Bad distribution, beacause all items that starts with the same letter collapses in the same bucket
+#### 4. Map every letter to a prime number: a = 2, b = 3, c = 5, d = 7, e = 11, and so on.
+For a string, the hash function is the sum of all the characters modulo the size of the hash.
+For example, if your hash size is 10, and the string is “bag,” the index is (3 + 2 + 17) % 10 = 22 % 10 = 2.
+Good distribution for the example

+### 5.7 A mapping from book titles to authors.
+The titles are Maus, Fun Home, and Watchmen.
+#### 1. Return “1” for all input.
+Bad distribution, all items go to the same bucket
+#### 2. Use the length of the string as the index.
+Bad distribution, all items that start with the same letter collide in the same bucket
+#### 3. Use the first character of the string as the index.
+So, all strings starting with a are hashed together, and so on.
+Good distribution for the example
+#### 4. Map every letter to a prime number: a = 2, b = 3, c = 5, d = 7, e = 11, and so on.
+For a string, the hash function is the sum of all the characters modulo the size of the hash.
+For example, if your hash size is 10, and the string is “bag,” the index is (3 + 2 + 17) % 10 = 22 % 10 = 2.
+Good distribution for the example